benem3000/mcspatched/README.md

 ### 1. Delete the kernel argument(s):
 _Note: I recommend reverting any additional kargs you may have tried while troubleshooting.
-If you enabled other kargs, use `rpm-ostree kargs` to list your current arguments, and substitue them into the command below.
 Be sure that you don't remove any unrelated arguments._

-Wifi 4 Only:
-`rpm-ostree kargs --delete="mac80211.skip_mcs_check=1"`
-Wifi 5 or later:
-`rpm-ostree kargs --delete="mac80211.skip_mcs_check=3"`

 For easy deletion of multiple kargs (be careful not to touch unrelated kargs):

-`rpm-ostree kargs --editor"`
+`rpm-ostree kargs --editor`

 ### 2. Unenroll the Secure Boot Key (Optional)
 If you enrolled the MOK while installing, run: